Wealw/Wealw/README.md

 ![GitHub followers](https://img.shields.io/github/followers/wealw?label=Github%20followers&style=for-the-badge)
 <br clear="left"/>

-## I'm student attending for an engineering degree in IT at Cesi.
+## I'm a student attending for an engineering degree in IT at Cesi.

 - 🔭 I’m currently working on my personal kubernetes cluster configuration for my homelab
 - 🌱 I’m currently learning software engineering at Cesi and UQAM